Moss Bross sale salvaged as suitor abandons exit attempt

 Moss Bros sale to go ahead afterall

-Last week, the Takeover Panel ruled that Brigadeir’s could not scrap the deal.

-Moss Bros cited Covid-19 uncertainty as a factor for agreeing its sale to Brigadeir.
+Moss Bros cited Covid-19 uncertainty as a factor for originally agreeing its sale to Brigadeir.

 In March, the brand warned of a significant reduction in revenue and profitability for the year ending 30 January 2021.